-The One Rendering Challenge is approaching another big milestone, with the Regular Entry Deadline due to hit at midnight on December 20th.
-This exciting ideas competition poses a simple question: Can you tell a powerful story about architecture within a single visualization?
-To be in with a chance of grabbing $2,500, professional rendering software and global recognition, hit the button below to get started on your submission:
+Due for its Second Edition this fall, the One Rendering Challenge is a global ideas competition that poses a simple question: Can you tell a powerful story about architecture within a single visualization?
+To be in with a chance of grabbing $2,500, professional rendering software and global recognition, hit the button below to register for updates:

 As you consider how to craft a winning entry for the competition, take a moment to consider what renderings are really for, and where the best inspiration for them might be found.
 Architectural visualization serves the purpose of communicating the ideas behind designs before they materialize.
 The best renderings tell a visual story in order to convey the essence of a project, in both the physical sense and in less tangible ways relating to atmosphere, character and mood.